getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 Essentially, anywhere that you have more than two asynchronous steps of flow control logic in your program, you can *and should* use a promise-yielding generator driven by a run utility to express the flow control in a synchronous fashion.
 This will make for much easier to understand and maintain code.

-This yield-a-promise-resume-the-generator pattern is going to be so common and so powerful, the next version of JavaScript is almost certainly going to introduce a new function type that will do it automatically without needing the run utility.
+This yield-a-promise-resume-the-generator pattern is going to be so common and so powerful, the next version of JavaScript after ES6 is almost certainly going to introduce a new function type that will do it automatically without needing the run utility.
 We'll cover `async function`s (as they're expected to be called) in Chapter 8.

 ## Review